How To Avoid Weight Gain Over The Holiday Season In Midlife

 Your last resort is to move to Yemen where Christmas isn’t celebrated and swilling whiskey is forbidden.

-Especially the type of carbs that make their way onto your plate in spades during the holidays.
+Especially the type of carbs that can make their way onto your plate in spades during the holidays.

 In midlife the fat that comes from too many carbs generally pools around your middle as viseral fat.